jacksonh/manos/docs/installation.md

 Follow the Windows specific instructions on <http://www.mono-project.com/download> to install Mono 2.8.
 This step is optional but you will need the Mono.Posix.dll and PosixHelper.dll when you want to compile a single Manos dll for both Windows and Linux/MacOS.

-### Install libev

-Download the libev package from: <http://software.schmorp.de/pkg/libev.html>
-Extract it and place it next to the libev in the source dir, so both libev-4.00 and libev are in the same directory.

 ### Install Manos